-A Learning Disability Assessment is recommended when a young person who appears bright and shows good ability to learn, at least in some areas, struggles to learn and is showing academic difficulties.
+Dr. O’Connor's Psychological Assessments increase understanding of the psychological concerns that surface in young people.
+They also reveal what is contributing to and maintaining these concerns, and lead to evidence based interventions to help.
+A Learning Disability Assessment is recommended when a young person who appears bright and able to learn, at least in some areas, nonetheless struggles to learn and shows academic difficulties.

 Learning Disabilities are associated with genetic and/or neurological factors that affect brain functioning, and can result in various weaknesses involving one or more of the neurocognitive processes associated with learning.
 These might include language difficulties, such as problems processing and comprehending language, or with verbal expression.
 Such children may also have been slow to acquire basic language skills.

 Other learning disabled children may show nonverbal learning difficulties on the learning disability assessment.
-These might include visual processing or discrimination weaknesses, or problems with visual spatial organization. or visual-motor tasks.
+These might include visual processing or discrimination weaknesses, or problems with visual spatial organization, or visual-motor tasks.
 They may have difficulty processing information in a timely and efficient manner.
-Executive functions and problems with attention and focus may also be at issue.
+Executive function weaknesses, problems with memory, attention and focus may also be at issue.
 These neuropsychological processing concerns interfere with the acquisition of basic academic skills in reading, writing and/or math.
-They can also interfere with a range of executive functions, such as reasoning, problems solving, organization and planning.
-Attention. processing speed and memory problems may also be at issue.

-Due to their neuropsychological processing weaknesses, these young people are likely to show, difficulty achieving to their potential academically.
-Their academic skill levels are likely to fall below the norm and below expected levels based on ttheir average to above average intellectual functioning levels.
+Their academic skill levels are likely to fall below the norm and below expected levels based on their average to above average intellectual functioning levels.

 Dr. O'Connor offers Psychological Assessments and School Neuropsychological Evaluations to help explore the young person's learning problems and to determine whether he or she meets the criteria for a Specific Learning Disability.
 Young people who have been diagnosed with a Specific Learning Disability by a registered psychologist, or other qualified psychological professional, and identified as an Exceptional Student are entitled to an Individual Educational Plan (IEP).
 This plan will provide the young person with appropriate supports and accommodations to assist him or her with the school program.

 This information will be integrated into a full and comprehensive psychological report.
-This report which will include summaries of all test findings, including strengths and weaknesses, a diagnosis or diagnoses when appropriate, and interventions and recommendations to address any concerns that surfaced during the assessment or that were confirmed by it.
+This report includes summaries of all test findings, including strengths and weaknesses, a diagnosis or diagnoses when appropriate, and interventions to address the learning and nueropsychological processing concerns that surfaced or were confirmed during the assessment.